-Today we drive to North Conway where we will board the Conway Scenic Railroad for a breathtaking journey through New Hampshire's fall foliage including lunch onboard the train.
+Today, we drive to North Conway, where we board the Conway Scenic Railroad for a breathtaking journey through New Hampshire's fall foliage.
 Keep an eye out for spectacular views of Crawford Notch and Mount Washington.
-There will also be time to explore the train depot, now a National Historic Landmark, museum and roundhouse.
+There is also time to explore the train depot, now a National Historic Landmark, museum, and roundhouse.
 Later, board the motorcoach for the scenic drive to Franconia Notch State Park, located in the heart of the White Mountains via the Kancamagus Scenic Byway, known as one of the best fall foliage viewing areas in America.
-(L)
+Overnight Plymouth, NH.
+(B)

 Day 5 – Lake Winnipesaukee Cruise

-We travel to Weirs Beach today where we will board the MS Mount Washington for a cruise on Lake Winnipesaukee, which offers a new vantage point from which to see the brilliant red and gold fall colors.
-Step off the MS Mount Washington into the charming New England Village of Wolfeboro, New Hampshire for lunch on your own, and to browse the many quaint shops.
-We re-board the MS Mount Washington to return to Weirs Beach and Guildford, New Hampshire, with the remainder of the day at your leisure.
+We travel to Weirs Beach to board the MS Mount Washington for a cruise on Lake Winnipesaukee.
+Step off the vessel and into the charming village of Wolfeboro, NH, for lunch on your own and to browse the quaint shops.
+The remainder of the day is at your leisure.
+Overnight Plymouth, NH.
 (B)

 Day 8 – Mystic Seaport / Cape Cod Central Railroad

-Our day begins with a visit to Mystic Seaport, a maritime museum founded in 1929 featuring tall ships, a recreation of a 19th-century coastal village and a preservation shipyard.
-Continue to Hyannis, where you will embark on an evening rail excursion through cranberry bogs and lush marshes aboard the Cape Cod Central Railroad's Elegant Dinner Train.
-Enjoy a 5-course gourmet meal as the train crosses the famous Cape Cod Canal railroad bridge into the historic village of Buzzard's Bay.
+Our day begins with a visit to Mystic Seaport, a maritime museum founded in 1929 featuring tall ships, a recreation of a 19th-century coastal village, and a preservation shipyard.
+Continue to Hyannis, where we embark on an evening rail excursion through cranberry bogs and lush marshes aboard the Cape Cod Central Railroad's Dinner Train.
+Enjoy your meal as the train crosses the famous Cape Cod Canal railroad bridge into the historic village of Buzzard's Bay.
+Overnight Hyannis, MA.
 (B, D)

 Day 9 – Martha's Vineyard

-Today's excursion takes us aboard the M/V Island Home, you passenger and vehicle ferry which crosses from teh mailand of Cape Cod to teh Island retreat community of Martha's Vineyard where we will explore six island towns.
-Highlights of our visit include the Gay Head cliffs in scenic Aquinnah and a beautiful stop on your own and sightseeing in historic Edgartown.
-Return by ferry to Woods Hole, Massachusetts and on to Hyannis.
+Today's excursion takes us aboard the M/V Island Home, your passenger and vehicle ferry which crosses from the mainland of Cape Cod to the island retreat community of Martha's Vineyard.
+Once on the island, we enjoy tales of its fishing and whaling past, shopping and eating opportunities in the charming town of Edgartown and a visit to the colorful Victorian gingerbread cottages of Oak Bluffs.
+Later, we return by ferry to Woods Hole, Massachusetts, and on to Hyannis.
+Overnight Hyannis, MA.
 (B)

-Your fall foliage tour comes to a close this morning when you transfer to Boston's South Station or Logan Airport for your travel home.
-Transfers will accommodate flights that depart after 1:00 pm and trains that leave South Station after 1:30 pm.
+Your fall foliage tour concludes this morning when you transfer to Boston's South Station or Logan Airport for your travel home.
+Transfers will accommodate trains and planes departing after 1:00 p.m.
 (B)

 *Hotel accommodations are based on availability, substitutes will be similar in quality.